jh-simplea/wp2k/README.md

 * tagGroupName - The name for the Tag Group that all transferred tags will be filed under.
 Required to connect tags to posts.
 * siteId - The ID of the Kentico Site the blog belongs to.
 * xmlTrumpsDb - For posts, this provides the option to allow or deny the XML file's ability to overwrite existing blog entries with the same (BlogPost) ID.

+### License

+Released under the [DBAD Public License](http://www.dbad-license.org/).
+Fork it to your heart's content.
+Update it, fix it, re-release it with your changes.
+Just don't be a dick.
+If you make money off it, it'd be nice (though not required) to get me coffee or lunch money in return.
+Like most open source stuff, this project is provided as is and with no warranty.